The Complete Guide to WordPress robots.txt

 Now, the platform will check your file for errors.
 If there are any, it will point them out for you.
 However, you’ve seen more than one WordPress robots.txt example by now, so chances are high that yours is perfect!

 In order to increase your site’s exposure, you’ll need to ensure that search engine bots are crawling the most relevant information.
 As we have seen, a well-configured WordPress robots.txt file will enable you to dictate exactly how those bots interact with your site.
-That way, they’ll be able to prevent searchers will more relevant and useful content.
+That way, they’ll be able to present searchers with more relevant and useful content.